 How to Write a Synopsis: A Step-By-Step Guide

 A synopsis involves providing a thorough summary of a story from the start till the end.
 Unlike a standard summary that just highlights the narrative, a synopsis goes more in-depth by providing all of the plot details, including the ending.
-Writing a synopsis is important for when you want to get a book or screenplay published.
+Writing a good synopsis is important for when you want to get a book or screenplay published.
 If you know how to write a good synopsis, it can really help you achieve your goals.
 As you write it, you will need to focus on the main conflict as well as the resolution to the problem.
 Furthermore, you should discuss the main characters, including their personalities and motivations.
 This task has to look professional, which means you should make sure to proofread and edited it properly.
 Also note that most publishers will only accept full manuscripts, but nonetheless, writing the synopsis will allow you to highlight the most essential details.

 Buy Research Papers In High Quality